Skip to Content

 Family law covers a wide variety of emotional issues that pertain to all family relationships.
 We can help you navigate these complicated cases.
 Contact us online to schedule an initial consultation to discuss your unique matter.

-Filing for Divorce in Maine
+What to Know About Filing for Divorce in Maine

 Individuals interested in filing for divorce in Maine need to keep certain laws, specific to the state, in mind.
 The law requires a person must have resided in good faith in the state of Main for at least six months prior to filing for divorce.
 If the plaintiff is a resident of a different state and their spouse resides in Maine, he or she can file for divorce at any time.